Investing in Breadwinners. Transforming Lives.

 We’re deeply committed to our belief that the best way to help women and gender-expansive people, immigrants, and people of color on their path to economic mobility is to provide a flexible service model that centers individual needs, while working to champion systems-level change that can help all women rise.

 Get to Know Us

 Learn more about the committed team that shows up every day to create jobs, help women achieve economic mobility and create a more equitable food system.
 From our staff to our Board of Directors and committees, each individual brings unique value to our recipe for success.

-We reach women directly while also working to break down the barriers that hold them back.
+We reach women and people of color directly while also working to break down the barriers that hold them back.
 We provide:

 Skill-building and resources to prepare women for careers and small business ownership